 Board of Directors

-David Sidransky, MD was appointed the chairman of the board of directors in October 2007.
+David Sidransky, MD was appointed Lead Director of the Company in January 2017.
+He was Chairman of the Board of Directors of the Company from 2007 to 2017.
 Dr. Sidransky is a renowned oncologist and research scientist named and profiled by TIME magazine in 2001 as one of the top physicians and scientists in America, recognized for his work with early detection of cancer.
 Since 1994, Dr. Sidransky has been the director of the Head and Neck Cancer Research Division at Johns Hopkins University School of Medicine and professor of oncology, otolaryngology, cellular & molecular medicine, urology, genetics, and pathology at John Hopkins University and Hospital.
 During the past decade, in the field of oncology, Dr. Sidransky has been one of the world’s most highly cited researchers in clinic and medical journals, with over 300 peer-reviewed publications.
 He has contributed more than 40 cancer reviews and chapters.
 Dr. Sidransky is a founder of a number of biotechnology companies and holds numerous biotechnology patents.
 He has served as vice chairman of the board of directors, and was, until the merger with Eli Lilly, a director of ImClone Systems Inc., a global biopharmaceutical company committed to advancing oncology care.
 He is the chairman of Alfacell Corporation and serves on the board of directors of Xenomics.
 He is serving, and has served, on scientific advisory boards of MedImmune, Roche, Amgen and Veridex, LLC (a Johnson & Johnson diagnostic company), among others.
 Dr. Sidransky served as director (2005-2008) of the American Association for Cancer Research (AACR).
 He was the chairperson of AACR International Conferences (2006 and 2007) on Molecular Diagnostics in Cancer Therapeutic Development: Maximizing Opportunities for Personalized Treatment.
 Dr. Sidransky is the recipient of a number of awards and honors, including the 1997 Sarstedt International Prize from the German Society of Clinical Chemistry, the 1998 Alton Ochsner Award Relating Smoking and Health by the American College of Chest Physicians, and the 2004 Richard and Hinda Rosenthal Memorial Award from the American Association for Cancer Research.

 Philip Breitfeld, MD has served as Director of the Company since April 2016.
 Dr. Breitfeld has more than 30 years of experience in oncology and was most recently Global Vice President at Quintiles, responsible for the Therapeutic Centers of Excellence.
 Prior to that, he led the Oncology Center of Excellence at Quintiles where he worked with many large, mid-size and emerging biopharmaceutical firms.
 He held senior clinical development positions at Merck KGaA (EMD Serono in the US), where he led oncology development in the US, and at BioCryst, where he led oncology development and was Associate Chief Medical Officer.
 Prior to his career in industry, he held academic positions at Harvard, University of Massachusetts, Indiana University, and Duke.
 He has approximately 50 publications in the literature dealing with basic cell and molecular biology, and translational and clinical oncology.
 He was trained in Pediatric Hematology/Oncology at the Dana-Farber Cancer Institute, was a visiting scientist at the Whitehead Institute at MIT, received his medical degree (MD) from the University of Rochester, and his undergraduate degree (AB in chemistry) from Princeton.

-Daniel N. Mendelson has served as a director of the company since March 2013.
-Mr. Mendelson is the chief executive officer and founder of Avalere Health, a strategic advisory company focused on devising innovative solutions to complex healthcare problems.
+Daniel N. Mendelson has served as a Director of the Company since March 2013.
+Mr. Mendelson is the Chief Executive Officer and founder of Avalere Health, a strategic advisory company focused on devising innovative solutions to complex healthcare problems.
 The firm’s customer base includes Fortune 500 healthcare companies, provider organizations, medical foundations and government.
-Mr. Mendelson is also on the faculty of the Wharton School of Business at the University of Pennsylvania, and sits on the board of directors of HMS Holdings Corp., a publicly traded company that provides cost containment services to government and private healthcare payers and sponsors.
+Mr. Mendelson is also an Executive in Residence of the Fuqua School of Business at Duke University, and sits on the board of directors of HMS Holdings Corp., a publicly traded company that provides cost containment services to government and private healthcare payers and sponsors.
 From 1998 to 2000, Mr. Mendelson served as associate director for health at the Office of Management and Budget (OMB).
 Prior to joining OMB, Mr. Mendelson was senior vice president of The Lewin Group and director of the medical technology practice.
 He holds an undergraduate degree in economics and viola performance from Oberlin College, and a MPP from the Kennedy School of Government at Harvard University.

-Ronnie Morris, MD was appointed president of Champions Oncology in October 2010.
-Most recently, he was one of the founders of MDVIP, the national leader in personalized healthcare.
+Ronnie Morris, MD was appointed CEO of the Company in January 2017.
+He was previously President of the Company from 2010 to 2017.
+Prior to Champions, he was one of the founders of MDVIP, the national leader in personalized healthcare.
 Serving as a board member, medical director and part of the executive management team, Dr. Morris helped build and manage MDVIP, a company that grew to a network of 400 doctors within 29 states servicing 125,000 consumers/patients.
 In December 2009, MDVIP was acquired by the Procter and Gamble Co.
 Prior to MDVIP, Dr. Morris was the chief medical officer and executive VP of AllianceCare, a 1,500-plus-employee company that provided home healthcare, physical therapy and doctor visits for homebound patients.
 At AllianceCare, Dr. Morris developed and operated the physician house call division of the business, and he was the general medical director for the company.
 He was the managing partner of a large multispecialty group that was acquired in 1998 by ProMedCo.
 Dr. Morris is a board-certified internist and until 2004, he had a private practice in Boca Raton, Florida.
 He has been a consultant for many pharmaceutical companies, including Pfizer, Merck and AstraZeneca.